 I understand that the desire is to showcase how many bedrooms can be created, however a few things pop up:

 • This is a big residence.
 Lots of space.
 Lots of people.
 Easily five, as I see from the number of bedrooms, and let’s not forget possible guests.
 So where is the storage room?
-The itsy bitsy thing on the ground floor next to the staircase is the storage room?… You really mean to tell me that will be enough to house the vacuum cleaner, the iron, the ironing board, the boxes grandma gave you, the childhood toys the husband is unwilling to let go of, the kids clothing found to sentimental to release, the pickles picked up while traveling through Germany, the China set from aunt Sylvia, and so on ?…
+The itsy bitsy thing on the ground floor next to the staircase is the storage room?… You really mean to tell me that will be enough to house the vacuum cleaner, the iron, the ironing board, the boxes grandma gave you, the childhood toys the husband is unwilling to let go of, the kids clothing found too sentimental to release, the pickles picked up while traveling through Germany, the China set from aunt Sylvia, and so on ?…

 What if the master bedroom was in the attic?
 Plenty of space for a dressing.
-Toss in an en suite, maybe even the office, or the guest room.
-Put all the kids all together on the first floor.
+Toss in an en suite, maybe even an office, or the guest room.
+Put the kids all together on the first floor.
 If not enough of them, turn one of the rooms into a common space where they can have all sorts of activities which, as an added bonus, will allow the living room to be a much more relaxed space.
 Leave the washing machine on this floor as this is where most laundry will come from, but allow more space for laundry to be stored in.

 Type 1 – option 2